NHSDigital/vaccinations-app/infrastructure/README.md

   - Request
 - The certificate is still pending verification.
 You should download the domain records (export to CSV).
 - Email (DNSTEAM (NHS ENGLAND) <england.dnsteam@nhs.net>) to verify the domain certificate.
 You will need to attach the domain records.
-- Wait for status to change to verified before you can run any terraform code.
+- Wait for status to change to verified before you can run any Terraform code.

 ### AWS to Slack connection